urbanobaz/online-store/README.md

-# Hyper Bros Trading Workshop Starter
+# Super Smash Bros Trading Workshop Starter

 Hey there!
 This is a starter project for my workshop [](https://github.com/colbyfayock/hyper-bros-trading-workshop).
 If you're just browsing around, learn more about my workshop over at: https://github.com/colbyfayock/hyper-bros-trading-workshop